spsforks/QB64-Wiki/PRINT-(file-statement).md

 * **Note: [RANDOM](RANDOM) and [BINARY](BINARY) files are not affected by PRINT # statements to them and will create a syntax error in QB64!**

+## Example(s)
-*Example:* Prints data to a text file sequentially and reads it back to the program screen as one line of text.
+ Prints data to a text file sequentially and reads it back to the program screen as one line of text.

 ```vb